BoogieMonster1O1/astropi/setup/access-device.md

 # Accessing the Raspberry Pi

 This page covers how to access the Raspberry Pi from your computer.
-So far, we know of five ways to interact with the Raspberry Pi.
+So far, we know of four ways to interact with the Raspberry Pi.

-[VNC](#vnc) and [Astroberry Server](#astroberry-server) is the recommended way to interact with the Raspberry Pi.
-[SSH](#ssh) is a good alternative if you're comfortable with the terminal.
+[VNC](#vnc) and [SSH](#ssh) is the recommended way to interact with the Raspberry Pi.
+[SSH](#ssh) is extremely lightweigt, and quite versatile if you're comfortable with the terminal.

 ## Prerequisites